 Will Claude touch my theme or plugin settings?

-No. Templates and template parts are excluded, and post meta is hidden by default so plugin-owned fields are not edited by accident.
+No. Templates and template parts are excluded, and post meta is hidden by default, so plugin-owned SEO fields are not edited by accident.

 Can I undo a change after it ships?